Sandwell Steelers: History

 The Steelers were formed in 2013, and lost their first game in the associate process to the Shropshire Revolution 42–12.
 In 2014, they were granted full BAFA status and placed in the National Leagues Central division, in the second tier of the British league structure.
 They would finish the season bottom of the division with a 2–8 record, defeating the Lincolnshire Bombers and Leicester Falcons in their debut season.

 After a realignment in league structure for 2015, the Steelers were placed in the third tier in the NFC2 South.
 Under head coach Jay Alexander, The Steelers finished with a perfect 10–0 record atop their division, and beat the Leicester Falcons and Newcastle Vikings before defeating the Peterborough Saxons 24–7 in the NFC2 Bowl at the John Charles Centre for Sport in Leeds.

 After promotion, they were placed in the Midlands Football Conference 1.
 They finished with a 9–1 record, and were eliminated from the playoffs by eventual Division 1 National Champions, the Bury Saints.
 Following this game, Jay Alexander stepped down as head coach, and was replaced by former Birmingham Lion and Steelers' O-Line and assistant head coach, Ross Barrow.
 After another realignment, the Steelers were placed in the Northern Football Conference 1 South, and were considered amongst the favourites for promotion to the Premier division.

 In week two of the 2017 season, the Steelers set a new club record for their biggest victory, defeating the Coventry Jets 71–0.
 Ahead of the 2018 season, Ross Barrow stepped down from the role of head coach, and was replaced by former Brunel University defensive co-ordinator Maxwell Petitjean.

 In 2019, the Steelers completed a perfect regular season in the NFC1 South.
 In the post-season, they came back from a twenty-point deficit to defeat the East Kilbride Pirates, and defeated the #2 seed Northumberland Vikings in the northern final to secure promotion to the premier division for the first time in their history.

 Facilities

 The Steelers play their home games and train at Walsall Rugby Club.

-Youth Team
+Youth yeam

 In conjunction with the Birmingham Bulls and the Birmingham Lions, the Steelers field a junior team in national competition.

 They field their own youth team in the regional under-17s league, and currently play in the Midlands division.
 They were entered into competition in 2016, but failed to complete their season.